 Not every First Communion party will have favors.
 When possible, though, I do like to send a little something home with guests.
 It’s a nice way to say thank you for coming.

 If you have room in your event budget for favors, be sure to choose carefully.
 Try to pick something that is useful to guests after the event or creates a memory.
 I avoid little trinkets or things that will just be thrown away.
+You can find some of my favorite First Communion party favor ideas here.

 Some of my favorite ideas include small candles, seed packets (it is spring), a rosary or a prayer box.